March 1 – September 1 (Publishing target: April)

 We are also accepting black and white photographs for this magazine.
 All photographs must be original and creepy, but again, just like the artwork, we cannot accept anything with graphic nudity or sex.
 Photographs need to be in JPEG format and attached to the email.

 We do not accept reprints for inclusion in this magazine.
-We will announce a special issue in the fall to rehome your previously published stories.

 US writers will receive one (1) Print Contributor’s Copy and our humble thanks for honoring our magazine with your creative vision.
 Overseas writers will receive One (1) Digital Copy.